mfukushim/map-traveler-mcp/README.md

 }

 ```
-You can now specify the tag name to be added when posting to SNS (Bluesky). #Required and must be at least 15 characters.
+- You can now specify the tag name to be added when posting to SNS (Bluesky). #Required and must be at least 15 characters.
 If not specified, it will become "#geo_less_traveler".
-The information obtained from SNS has been slightly changed.
+- The information obtained from SNS has been slightly changed.
 The information posted to SNS has been slightly changed.
-A script has been added that allows multiple travel bots to converse and play via SNS.
+- A script has been added that allows multiple travel bots to converse and play via SNS.

+- Supports remote use from Smithery.
+  If you do not want to configure detailed settings, start the app in practice mode.
+  You can also run the app at full speed by configuring each cloud API, but please be aware of charges as it uses many paid APIs such as rembg API.
+  If you do not want to synthesize avatars, you can run the app with the minimum settings of Google Map API and Turso sqlite API.